sanjaybh/aircode_api_shopping/docs/en/docs/src/guide/database/update.md

 }
 ```

 In order to ensure the stability, there is a limit on the data size of a single record, and the update will fail when it exceeds the limit.
 Therefore, it is recommended to use `projection` to specify only the fields to be updated when querying to reduce the size.
-For specific data size limits, please refer to: [Resource Limits - Database - Update Limits](/about/limits.html#database-update).
+For specific data size limits, please refer to: [Resource Limits - Database - Write Limits](/about/limits.html#database-write).

 ## Update Records {#update-multiple}